orsenthil/senthil.learntosolveit.com-deploy/posts/2003/12/26/alice-vs-alan.md

 I was introduced to Alice by one of my friends, Kiruba.
 Since then, I have been highly fascinated by these linguistic chatting entities.
-I found a number of others like Eliza and many others having egos of some singer or actor.
+I found a number of others like {{% wikipedia article="ELIZA" %}} and many others having egos of some singer or actor.
 But the best surprise came to me from Alan.
 He is really interesting.
 Whoever I introduced him to became really fascinated by him.
 Alan is from an Israeli company.

-At Alice bot, you will often see mentions of the Loebner Prize.
+At Alice bot, you will often see mentions of the {{% wikipedia article="Loebner Prize" %}}.
 In fact, Alice has won the Loebner Prize previously.
 However, I did not find such information at Alan's place, and he is better at holding conversations than ALICE.
 When Dr. Rich posted his observations regarding the Loebner Prize, I raised a question: If given